NurTasin/termux_api/README.md

 **Details** : This function will give you the details about all camera connected to the device.

-**Returns** : A python dictionary where `"data"` key contains a list that holds the data about cameras.
+**Returns** : A python dictionary where `data` key contains a list that holds the data about cameras.

 ### `get_camera_photo`
 **Syntax** : `get_camera_photo(filename:str,camera_id:int=0)`